-In a farmdoc daily article last week, we showed that there has been a notable decline in the ability of market participants to anticipate USDA stocks estimates for corn in recent years.
+In a farmdoc daily post last week, we showed that there has been a notable decline in the ability of market participants to anticipate USDA stocks estimates for corn in recent years.
 Numerous explanations have been offered for the decline, ranging from problems with the survey procedures used by the USDA to the rise of ethanol production.
-We also argued in last week's article that to have credibility any possible explanation for recently observed large surprises in corn inventory levels needs to satisfy four criteria: 1) Why corn and not soybeans?
+We also argued in last week’s post that to have credibility any possible explanation for recently observed large surprises in corn inventory levels needs to satisfy four criteria: 1) Why corn and not soybeans?
 2) Why 2006-2012 and not earlier?
 3) Why only in particular marketing years? and 4) Why a pattern of reversals during marketing years?
-In today's article we use these criteria to examine some commonly proposed explanations for recent large surprises in USDA corn stocks estimates.
+In today’s post we use these criteria to examine some commonly proposed explanations for recent large surprises in USDA corn stocks estimates.
 The following sections provide a brief discussion of the identified explanations.
-This is the third in a series of farmdoc daily articles discussing the findings of our recent report, which can be found here.
+This is the third in a series of farmdoc daily posts discussing the findings of our recent report, which can be found here.
 The research was funded by the Office of the Chief Economist of the USDA.

 Reporting Biases of Survey Respondents

 It is argued by some that respondents to the USDA Agricultural Survey provide corn stocks estimates based on volume of inventory rather than weight of inventory.
 That is, estimates are based on the rated capacity of storage facilities and the percent of capacity represented by the current volume of grain in the facility.
 Estimates that reflect volume of grain in storage may not account for variation in density (test weight) of corn from year-to-year.
 Since stocks are measured in terms of 56-pound bushels, not accounting for variation in density could result in reporting errors.
 The logic of the argument is correct and might explain errors in individual reporting of stocks for corn and not soybeans and also explain why errors occur in some years and not others.
 However, the argument falls short based on other criteria.
-In particular, such reporting errors--including errors related to grain compaction--would not explain why some quarterly stocks estimates within the marketing year are near analyst expectations and others are not.
+In particular, such reporting errors–including errors related to grain compaction–would not explain why some quarterly stocks estimates within the marketing year are near analyst expectations and others are not.
 That is, the argument would not explain why respondents correctly account for density in some quarters but not others.